jpverkamp/blog/content/programming/stackexchange/2015-01-09-let-it-snow.md

   (snowflake radius arms '(0)))
 ```

 `radius` and `arms` will be constants that store the structure of the snowflake, while `points` will change (sans mutation, since we didn't make it `#:mutable`) as we add more points.
 Originally I had a grid of points, but since we're moving going to be constantly converting between cartesean and polar coordinates and moving about in a continuous space, it didn't work so well.
 On the down side, the larger an image gets, the longer it takes to compare to previous points.
-If I wanted to optimize this, something like a {{< wikipedia "quadtree" >}}, but at the moment, this works well enough.
+If I wanted to optimize this, something like a [[wiki:quadtree]](), but at the moment, this works well enough.

 Next, we want the ability to add points to a snowflake, or to check if a point is currently in it: